sherwin-kwan/lighthouse-web-notes/Week_1/Day2_notes.md

 * git commit: move from staging area to local repo
 * git push: move from local repo to remote repo
 * git pull: move from remote repo to local repo

+* You can use SSH instead of HTTPS connection to prevent having to type your password every time